xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 -----------------------------

 xCAT ships a docker-compose template `docker-compose.yml <https://github.com/immarvin/xcat-docker/blob/master/docker-compose.yml>`_, which is a self-description file including all the configurations to run xCAT in container.
 You can make up your compose file based on it if you are familiar with `Compose file <https://docs.docker.com/compose/compose-file/>`_ , otherwise, you can simply customize it with the following steps:

+1. Specify the xCAT Docker image

 ::

-    image: [xCAT docker image name]:[tag]
+    image: [xCAT Docker image name]:[tag]

 specify the name and tag of xCAT Docker image, for example "xcat/xcat-ubuntu-x86_64:2.11"

+2. Specify the cluster domain name

 ::

     extra_hosts:
        - "xcatmn.[cluster domain name] xcatmn:[Container's IP address in management network]"

-specify the cluster domain name, fox example "clusters.com", and the IP address of container running xCAT Docker image, such as "10.0.0.101"
+specify the cluster domain name,i.e, "site.domain" on xCAT Management Node, for example "clusters.com", and the IP address of xCAT Docker container in the management network, such as "10.5.107.101"

+3. Specify the IP address of xCAT container in service network and management network

 ::

     networks:

       svcnet: